Streamlining the Onboarding Process for New Employees

 - Non-disclosure or confidentiality agreement, depending on the nature and location of the business, as well as the employee's position.
 This document should be reviewed by legal counsel and can help ensure confidentiality, as well as formally notify employees that business-related products and intellectual property belong to the company.

 - Non-compete contract between an employee and an employer, where the employee agrees not to enter into competition with the employer or work for a direct competitor for a period of time after the employee leaves or is terminated.
 This document should be reviewed by legal counsel.

 - Emergency contact information in the event of an employee's injury, medical crisis, or some other unforeseen situation.

-An important note in the case of forms and documents: some states may have their own new-hire requirements including but not limited to: paid sick leave notifications, wage-theft prevention and unemployment notices, sexual harassment and workers' compensation pamphlets.
+An important note in the case of forms and documents: some states may have their own new-hire requirements including but not limited to, paid sick leave notifications, wage-theft prevention and unemployment notices, sexual harassment and workers' compensation pamphlets.

-Training and onboarding
+New-hire training and employee onboarding

 As noted, the new employee onboarding experience is a key element in the ability to retain a new hire.
-What's critical is identifying and implementing training and onboarding techniques that result in new employees who are eager to invest their skills and enthusiasm into your venture.
+What's critical is identifying and implementing training and onboarding techniques that result in new employees who are eager to invest their skills and enthusiasm into your business.

 Here are some techniques for training new employees to bolster your onboarding program:

 Effective employee onboarding involves much more than simply outlining the responsibilities and job duties of a new hire's position.
 The broader purpose is to instill an in-depth understanding of your company's history, culture, and mission.
 Presented in a positive, all-inclusive manner, this approach can result in a burgeoning sense of pride on the new employee's part, and a willingness to hit the ground running.